 Surface Area of Spheres

 If you play basketball, eat oranges, or have eyeballs (which are sort of necessary to read this), you've most likely encountered spheres at some point in your life.
-They're such common everyday objects so learning how to find their surface area should prove useful...you know, in case you've ever wondered how much peel is actually on an orange.
+They're common everyday objects, so learning how to find their surface area should prove useful...you know, in case you've ever wondered how much peel is actually on an orange.